ccosse/ccosse.github.io/whitepaper.md

 #### Self-Sustaining

-Despite its simplicity and advanced state of development, the success of the project will require further development and consisten, sustained attention.
-For this the project seeks to establish itself as a 501-c3 non-profit organization.
-This will enable the project to solicit funds to support further development and provide that sustained attention.
+Despite its simplicity and advanced state of development, the success of the project will require further development and consistent, sustained attention.
+For this the project may seek to establish itself as a 501-c3 non-profit organization.
+This would enable the project to solicit funds to support further development and provide that sustained attention.

 The project intends to maintain a free-tier for home use as well as a paid subscription tier for classrooms and schools.
 The development of this infrastructure is currently incomplete.